-program would be subjected to moral hazard, e.g., when it induces additional risky off-season rice cropping, etc. Second, high direct subsidisations distorted market prices and thus could reduce sustainability of the market in the longer run.
+The current program thus resumes various inefficiencies and market problems, commonly evidenced in the traditional crop insurance to jeopardise the program's sustainability (Hazell, et al. 1986).
+First, like other conventional insurance, the program would be subjected to moral hazard, e.g., when it induces additional risky off-season rice cropping, etc. Second, high direct subsidisations distorted market prices and thus could reduce sustainability of the market in the longer run.
 This could further exacerbate incentive problems.
 Third, this voluntary program is offered at one single premium rate for farmers with different risk profiles.
-It could potentially signify adverse selection and moral hazard.
-Fourth, because the government's declaration of disaster areas can be subjective in nature, asymmetric information at the government level could further arise.
+It could potentially signify adverse selection and moral hazard.26 Fourth, because the government's declaration of disaster areas can be subjective in nature, asymmetric information at the government level could further arise.
 The highly subjective local verification of losses could potentially induce rent seeking at various levels, further affecting the commercial sustainability of this program.
 The highly subjective and non-transparent nature of loss measures would no doubt lead to increasing risk pricing in the international market.
 Finally, the program resumed inefficiencies in time and cost of loss verification in the relief program.